Greece Moments Greece Moments

 Sea of houses of Batsi

-A visit to the pretty village is particularly worthwhile in the late afternoon and evening.
-Then you can spend the day in one of the Taverns directly at the harbour pier with a sunset view.
+A visit to this pretty village is particularly worthwhile in the late afternoon and evening, when you can round off the day at one of the taverns right at the harbour pier with a view of the sunset.

 The best view of Batsi is from the cozy Kolona Beach Bar.
 Here you can unwind with a cool drink and then dive into the crystal clear sea.